Quantum scars in spin-1/2 isotropic Heisenberg clusters: Transitions of energy level statistics

 According to the above analysis of towers, almost each eigenstate $ \left\vert \psi _{n}(l,m)\right\rangle $\ of $H_{0}$\ has its own exclusive set of conserved quantum numbers $(n,l,m)$.
 Thus in the absence of $H_{ \mathrm{ran}}$, the system is integrable.
 In this section, we consider the case with nonzero $x$ and $y$.
 When the random transverse fields switch on, it spoils all the symmetries related the commutation relations in Eqs (\ref {SU2}).
 In the following, we focus on the questions (i) whether the external field can break the integrability of the system, and (ii) if so, is there towers can prevent the thermalization.

 In spite of the absence of exact solutions, this problem can be investigated from numerical simulations, e.g., by examining the probability distribution of the spacings $s$ between energy levels, $P(s)$, which appears to be well described by random matrix theory for whole levels.
 First of all, the above property of towers yields the following conclusions for two extreme cases: (i) $x=y=0$, but arbitrary $h$; (ii) $x,y\ll \left\vert h\right\vert $, where the contributions from $H_{\mathrm{ran}}$\ are suppressed sufficiently.
 In both cases, all the energy levels in each invariant subspace with fixed $m$ are just shifted by amount $mh$.
 Therefore, the distribution $P(s)$\ in each sector indexed by $m$\ is Poisson distribution.
 For the case with nonzero $x$ and $y$, the sectors with different $m$\ are hybridized, and then one has to count $P(s)$\ for whole levels.\ In Fig. ( \ref{figure1}), we plot the energy level spacing statistics of the model with finite $N$.
 We find that the level spacing distribution is dependent of three parameters $\left( x,y,h\right) $: (i) $\left( x,y,h\right) $ $=\left( 0,0,0.5\right) $, $P(s)$\ is the Poisson distribution as expected; (ii) $ \left( x,y,h\right) $ $=\left( 0.15,0,0.5\right) $ or symmetrically $\left( 0,0.15,0.5\right) $, $P(s)$\ is the Wigner-Dyson from the Gaussian Orthogonal Ensemble (WD-GOE) distribution; (iii) $\left( x,y,h\right) $ $ =\left( 0.15,0.15,0.5\right) $, $P(s)\ $is the Wigner-Dyson from Gaussian Unitary Ensemble (WD-GUE) distribution.
 Such two distributions is typical of nonintegrable models\cite{Oliviero2021}.
+The appearence of GOE and GUE distributions accords with the random matrices theory\cite{Alessio2016}, that different types of variables in a random matrix can lead to different distribution forms.
+If all entries in the Hamiltonian are real and satisfy $ H_{ij}=H_{ji}$, the system exhibits the GOE distribution, while the GUE if the entities are complex and satisfy $H_{ij}=H_{ji}^{\ast }$.

-Another standard numerical test of integrability is to compute the $r$-value \cite{Oganesyan2007}.
-We use a slightly perturb.
+Another standard numerical test of integrability is to compute the average level spacing ratio $r$-value\cite{Oganesyan2007}.
 For a selected set of energy levels $\left\{ E_{l}\right\} $ (e.g. including the whole levels, or levels in a certain sector), $r$ is the ratio of adjacent gaps as